kleinsasser/iris-api/README.md

 rather not have my existing code broken by new features that I may or may not be interested in.

 As for training new models on more data I would just make sure that again previous versions of models remain available, so users have proper time to adjust.
+In summary:

+Pros: API remains backwards compatible as new versions are released, allowing users to choose whether to implement new capabilities.
+Cons: Source code could become crowded and redundant and API becomes resistant to fundamental/large-scale improvements.

 3. Describe your choice of model and how it fits the problem.
 List benefits and drawbacks of this type of model used in the way you have chosen and where there may be scaling